Gamify-IT/docs/dev-manuals/architecture/chickenshock/README.md

 # Architecture of Chickenshock

+## Purpose

-Chickenshock is a minigame which is part of the Gamify-IT platform.
+Chickenshock is a minigame that is part of the Gamify-IT platform.
 The intention with this game is to make answering single choice questions fun.

 ## Table of Contents